C. flaviplumus Tokunaga 1940

 Syn: Einfeldia okisiroia Sasa 1993

 According to Sasa (1978), Tokunaga's description was very brief and un-illustrated.
 Notes that tergal side of abdominal segments II to IV each with a small, oval, dark central spot; antennal ratio is about 3.5 and larger than 2.9 of C. dorsalis (Sasa assumes this is C. yoshimatsu).
+The hypopygium is also noted as similar to C. dorsalis.

 The major reason for doubting the synonymy of C. flaviplumus with C. samoensis is the higher AR (abt 3.5-4) (Sasa 1978), and the difference in the anterior fore leg ratios of the female.
-He also notes a difference in the distribution of C. flaviplumus and the Japanese C. samoensis, in that C. flaviplumus has a more northerly, cooler, distribution (Although Sasa & Hasagawa (1983) later synonymised C. flaviplumus with C. samoensis on the basis of specimens collected on the Ryukyu Islands in southern Japan, which is likely a mixed sample).
+Sasa also notes a difference in the distribution of C. flaviplumus and the Japanese "C. samoensis", in that C. flaviplumus has a more northerly, cooler, distribution (although Sasa & Hasagawa (1983) later tentatively synonymised C. flaviplumus with C. samoensis on the basis of specimens collected on the Ryukyu Islands in southern Japan, while noting the similarity of the specimens to C. flaviplumus).

 Found: JAPAN - Saga, Kyoto (Type locality)